 Lexus uses natural leather and wood to recreate what it calls "the comfort of a luxurious living room."
 Standard equipment includes a navigation system, heated 10-way power front seats, a power tilt/telescoping steering wheel and a 240-watt nine-speaker Mark Levinson stereo with an in-dash CD changer.

 Under the Hood

-The SC 430's all-aluminum 288-horsepower, 4.3-liter V-8 features VVT-i (Variable Valve Timing with Intelligence); it generates 317 pounds-feet of torque.
-The power ratings fell slightly from 300 hp and 325 pounds-feet of torque in 2005 models due to new SAE testing standards, but actual power remains the same.
-New for 2006, a sequential-shifting six-speed-automatic transmission allows manual shifting and replaces the five-speed unit.
+The SC 430's all-aluminum, 288-horsepower, 4.3-liter V-8 features VVT-i (Variable Valve Timing with Intelligence); it generates 317 pounds-feet of torque.
+A sequential-shifting six-speed automatic transmission allows manual shifting and replaces the five-speed unit.
 Intuitive Powertrain Control is supposed to help ensure linear acceleration.

 Seat-mounted side-impact airbags and daytime running lights are standard.
 Other safety features include antilock brakes with electronic brake-force distribution, brake assist, traction control and Vehicle Stability Control.

 Luxury takes precedence over sportiness, but the SC 430 has a healthy dose of each.
 Steering demands a bit of effort.
 Occupants feel some bumps more curtly than expected, but there's no overreaction from the firm yet largely yielding suspension.